alukosdev/ccsp/laws/privacy-act-1988.md

 ## Overview

-<span id="rev1"></span>The Privacy Act 1988 (Privacy Act) was introduced to promote and protect the privacy of individuals and to regulate how Australian Government agencies and organizations with an annual turnover of more than $3 million, and some other organisations, handle personal information.
+The Privacy Act 1988 (Privacy Act) was introduced to promote and protect the privacy of individuals and to regulate how Australian Government agencies and organizations with an annual turnover of more than $3 million, and some other organisations, handle personal information.

 The Privacy Act includes 13 Australian Privacy Principles (APPs), which apply to some private sector organizations, as well as most Australian Government agencies.
 These are collectively referred to as "APP entities".
-The Privacy Act also regulates the privacy component of the consumer credit reporting system, tax file numbers, and health and medical research.[[1]](#ref1)
+The Privacy Act also regulates the privacy component of the consumer credit reporting system, tax file numbers, and health and medical research.

 ## Principles

-<span id="rev2"></span>The APPs are the cornerstone of the privacy protection framework in the Privacy Act 1988 (Privacy Act).
+The APPs are the cornerstone of the privacy protection framework in the Privacy Act 1988 (Privacy Act).
 They apply to any organization or agency the Privacy Act covers.

 There are 13 APPs and they govern standards, rights and obligations around: